 Note: A cable car ascent/descent of Table Mountain is an available alternative to hiking this morning.

 Located approximately one hour's drive from Cape Town, the majestic mountain scenery, picturesque vineyards and historic estate architecture of the Cape Winelands combine to make this famous region one of the most beautiful wine-growing regions in the world.
 We set out to explore the Winelands by bike today, cycling the quiet back roads and stopping at some of the estates to taste the celebrated vintages produced here.
 Our ride begins this morning just outside the lovely village of Franschhoek, founded by the French Huguenots in 1688 and nestled in a valley between towering mountains in the heart of the Winelands region.
 Our route leads us through the peaceful countryside to a number of charming wine farms before meandering back to Franschhoek.
-Time permitting, we stop in Stellenbosch for some additional tastings on our way back to Cape Town this afternoon.
 Breakfast and lunch included.